Codeception/codeception.github.com/_posts/2012-09-14-yet-another-release.markdown

 ## Define Actions Beforehand

 From now on it's much easier to define actions in helpers.
 You can write a method that is not defined yet, and then run new `analyze` command to append new commands to helper classes.
 It's quite useful when tester writes a test and needs some new actions to define.
+When you run

+{% highlight bash %}
+php codecept.phar analyze suitename`
+{% endhighlight %}

-When you run `php codecept.phar analyze suitename` you will be notified on all methods which do not exist in modules, and you will be asked to create them in helpers.
+you will be notified on all methods which do not exist in modules, and you will be asked to create them in helpers.
 Just try!

 ## New Locator class